Macrometacorp/docs/docs/search/queries/search-functions/analyzer.md

 title: ANALYZER()
 ---

 Sets an analyzer for the search query.
 The analyzer applies to all nested functions which do not have an analyzer argument.
-If a nested function has its own analyzer set, it takes precedence over what you choose here.
+If a nested function has its own analyzer set, then it takes precedence over what you choose here.

 The default analyzer is `identity`.